pezhmankasraee/pksetdev/README.md

 **Release Steps:**
 1. Branch from `develop` to `release-vM.m.p`
 2. Finalize release (fixes, docs, version bump)
-3. Release action/pipeline create and push the tag `vM.m.p` (it takes it from release branch name)
+3. Push the branch `release-vM.m.p`
-4. CI creates draft release
+4. The push will trigger the `create-tag` workflow/actin, and it will create the tag with version `vM.m.p` which points to the head of of `release-vM.m.p` branch
-5. PR from `release-vM.m.p` to `main`
+5. Create PR from `release-vM.m.p` to `main`, creating PR will trigger `draft-release` workflow/action and it creates draft release
 6. Merge release to `main` (and back to `develop` if needed)
 7. Review and publish draft release